Torres leads Yankees to 5-1 win and sweep of Twins

 Typifying this long-running lopsided matchup, almost all the could-go-either-way plays went to the Yankees, leaving the Twins largely shaking their heads at all their near misses.

 Severino, who didn't make his 2019 debut until Sept.
-17, threw a first-pitch ball to 11 of the 17 batters he faced, including all six in the second inning.
-He finished four scoreless innings, though, a far better output than his wild card game start against the Twins in 2017 when he fell behind 3-0 and was yanked after one out.
+17, started 11 of 17 batters with balls, including all six in the second inning.
+Still, a far better output than his wild card game start against the Twins in 2017 when he fell behind 3-0 and was yanked after one out.

+"We got killed by paper cuts tonight, solo homers and things we can manage," Garver said.
+"We just couldn't put up any runs on the board.
+That's baseball."

 BY THE NUMBERS

-Britton faced 67 left-handed batters in the regular season without allowing a home run. ...
-According to MLB's Statcast data, Rosario's double in the second was the third-highest extra-base hit in baseball in 2019, a pitch 4.22 feet above the ground. ...
-The Twins ranked just 26th in the majors with a .217 batting average with the bases loaded during the regular season. ...
-Sanó went 1 for 12 with eight strikeouts in the series. ...
-Odorizzi took the loss. ...
-The Twins went 1 for 12 with runners in scoring position with 11 men left on base in the game, finishing 3 for 28 in the series with 25 stranded.
+According to MLB's Statcast, Rosario's double in the second was the third-highest extra-base hit in baseball in 2019, a pitch 4.22 feet above the ground. ...
+Sanó went 1 for 12 with eight strikeouts in the series.

 TRAINER'S ROOM

-Yankees: With their optimal lineup finally available after an onslaught of injuries all season long, manager Aaron Boone used an identical batting order for the third straight time.
-The only other time this year he did so in three straight games was from Sept.
+Yankees: With their optimal lineup finally available after an onslaught of injurie, Boone used an identical batting order for three straight games for the second time this year, after Sept.
 6-8.

-"I do like the work and the flow we have right now.
-Obviously, it's a little more healthier group than we've been," Boone said.
-"So kind of have that luxury of rolling them out in some similar spots."

-Twins: Manager Rocco Baldelli wrote his lineup with Cave in RF, Marwin Gonzalez at 1B and C.J.
-Cron on the bench.
-Cron, who pinch hit for Cave in the seventh inning, battled a sore thumb for most of the summer, but Baldelli said Cron was "definitely available" and not held out for health reasons.

 Comments